IrfanAbbasi22/wifi-qr-generator/README.md

 # Wi-Fi QR Code Generator

 A modern, responsive web application for generating QR codes that allow guests to easily connect to your Wi-Fi network by scanning with their smartphone camera.
+Built with Next.js 14, TypeScript, and Tailwind CSS, featuring stunning glassmorphism design with smooth animations.

 ## 🚀 Features